 As we grow older, our mitochondria decline in quantity and quality.
 Mitochondrial dysfunction is a key hallmark of aging and is partially responsible for a general overall decline in our health.
 Researchers implicate mitochondrial dysfunction in a variety of human conditions, including the decline in hearing, intellect, lower muscle strength and endurance.
 Because mitochondrial decline is a key cause of failing health, scientists are researching ways to stop or reverse the damage.

-Scientists are researching supplements and other treatment that promote the production of new mitochondria and enhance their efficiency, to help people live longer healthier lives.
+Scientists are researching supplements and other treatments that promote the production of new mitochondria and enhance their efficiency, to help people live longer healthier lives.

 Wellcome Trust Centre for Mitochondrial Research.
 What Mitochondria Do.
 Wellcome Trust Centre for Mitochondrial Research Newcastle UK.
 Online publication.
 Retrieved 09/19/2017.